Vangelis Mantzios: Club career

 After his two years spell in Levadiakos, who got relegated, he came close to agree on moving to Platanias, though the club attacked to Mantzios for not following the oral agreement they had and eventually the deal didn't close.
 After that event, Mantzios was approached by Veria.
 On 1 July 2015, the two sides made an oral agreement, and both sides will sign the contract in a due course.

 After various rumours concerning the future of the player, Mantzios renewed his contract with Levadiakos for €300,000 till the summer of 2017.
-He started the 2015–16 season by scoring the only goal in a 1–0 away win against Iraklis, following by two goals in the 2–1 home win against Asteras Tripoli.
+He started the 2015–16 season by scoring the only goal in a 1–0 away win against Iraklis, following by two goals in the 2–1 home win against Asteras Tripolis.
 On 3 October 2015, he named man of the match giving the victory to his club in a 3–1 away win against Panthrakikos by scoring two goals and giving one assist.
 With these two goals he became the all-time top scorer of the club with 26 goals.
 On 18 October 2015, in the 7th day of the Greek Super League, with a penalty kick equalizing the score in a 2–2 home draw against Panetolikos.

 On 23 December 2015, his excellent performance in the first half of the 2015–16 season, attracts the interest of many clubs.

-Greek club Olympiacos F.C. will probably make a move in January transfer window, as the experienced international will be an excellent replacement of Alan Pulido.
+Greek club Olympoiacos would make a move in January transfer window, as the experienced international would be an excellent replacement of Alan Pulido.
 To complete this transfer, Olympiacos is willing to offer Levadiakos except from money the Comorian international forward El Fardou Ben Nabouhane, who arrived in Piraeus from Veria last summer but has not make a single appearance with the club yet.

 On 17 February 2016, Mantzios' penalty kick allowed Levadiakos to salvage a 1–1 draw with Atromitos for the postponed 16th matchday of Greek Super League.
-On 20 February 2016, Mantzios' penalty kick allowed Levadiakos to escape with a 1–0 home win against kalloni.
+On 20 February 2016, Mantzios' penalty kick allowed Levadiakos to escape with a 1–0 home win against AEL Kalloni.
 By scoring in that game Mantzios has achieved an excellent 11/11 record at penalties in the Super League Greece.